Southern Arkansas University

 Facilities

 Building on a strong foundation, SAU continues to grow with new construction updating the landscape of SAU’s beautiful campus.
-Two new residence halls will house 264-students on a scenic hillside opposite the new track facility.
+Three new residence halls house 264-students on a scenic hillside opposite the new track facility.
 Just up the walking path is the new softball complex.
 Still feeling new to campus are the state-of-the-art Agriculture Center and Story Rodeo Arena.

 These new buildings, along with the Mulerider Activity Center, add to the repertoire of new facilities that enhance the Magnolia campus.
 These include the 60,000-square-foot SAU Science Center, the Donald W. Reynolds Campus and Community Center, baseball’s Walker Stadium, Mulerider Athletics’ Ribble Weight Training Center, and the expansion of the Wharton Nursing Building.